Versioning model

 - API: Target specific versions in your test API requests

-- Evals: Run automated evaluations on a version for quality and regression tracking
+- Evals: (coming soon) run automated evaluations on a version for quality and regression tracking

 Rollbacks